ashutoshSharma12/face-recgnition-single-image/README.md

 #   2. Only detect faces in every other frame of video.

 # PLEASE NOTE: This example requires OpenCV (the `cv2` library) to be installed only to read from your webcam.
-# OpenCV is *not* required to use the face_recognition library.
-It's only required if you want to run this
-# specific demo.
-If you have trouble installing it, try any of the other demos that don't require it instead.

 # Get a reference to webcam #0 (the default one)
 # face-recgnition-single-image